Looking for my next opportunity to leverage data to bring about meaningful change

 Once I started down this academic path, I found inspiration in unexpected places.
 At the time, the Showmax show Homeland was just coming out.
 The images from that show of women being treated as sub-human deeply touched me.
 As odd as it sounds, this inspired my passion for equitable access to women's healthcare and reproductive justice.

-Reading the personal accounts in that book stabbed at my gut belief about the human right to health in ways I had never experienced before.
-The imagery of women needlessly dying during child birth due to a lack of access to appropriate medical equipment and care painted by Kristoff made me take a second look at my perspective on public health.
-Ever since, my research endeavours have been focused on women's experiences with health and access to reproductive health services with the hope that the more that is understood about how to best deliver this care, the fewer excuses there are for governments to leave these essential services overlooked.
+This lead me to study abroad in Amman, Jordan.
+In my program with the School for International Training (SIT), I had the privilege of studying along side an incredibly diverse cohort.
+I learned so much about feminism and anthropology during lunch breaks and on walks to the best falafel place on Rainbow street (which is Al Quds, I don't care what anyone says).
+One of my classmates lent me Nicholas Kristof's and Sheryl WuDunn's Half the Sky mid-way through the program.
+Reading the personal accounts in the book ignited my gut belief in the human right to health in ways I had never experienced before.
+The imagery of women needlessly dying during child birth due to a lack of access to appropriate medical equipment and care painted by Kristoff and WuDunn made me take a second look at my perspective on public health.
+The rest of my academic pursuits at Hopkins were focused on women's experiences with health and access to reproductive health services with the hope that the more that is understood about how to best deliver this care, the fewer excuses there are for governments to leave these essential services overlooked.

 All the best,